Eurovision Song Contest 2014: Other sites

 The Eurovision Village was the official Eurovision Song Contest fan and sponsors' area during the events week.
 There it was possible to watch performances by local artists, as well as the live shows broadcast from the main venue.
 Located at the Nytorv Square, it was open from 4 to 11 May 2014.

 The EuroClub was the venue for the official after-parties and private performances by contest participants.
 Unlike the Eurovision Village, access to the EuroClub was restricted to accredited fans, delegates, and press.
 It was located at VEGA CPH Music Club.

 The "Red Carpet" event, where the contestants and their delegations are presented before the accredited press and fans, took place at Copenhagen City Hall on 4 May 2014 at 17:00 CET, followed by the Opening Ceremony.

+Participants

+Eligibility for potential participation in the Eurovision Song Contest requires a national broadcaster with active EBU membership capable of receiving the contest via the Eurovision network and broadcasting it live nationwide.
+The EBU issued an invitation to participate in the contest to all active members.